 We also wrote this guide with the assumption we are entering the scale-up process after the initial stages of the innovation process have been completed (like initial development and pilot testing), even if those stages were done in another country.
 We imagine a landscape in which some or all of the country "scale readiness benchmarks" have been achieved (i.e., testing for small scale effectiveness, supportive policies developed, inclusion in health sector strategies).
 Some other guides and articles on scale-up treat completion of this stage as the end point of the process of scale-up; however, there are many examples of interventions that have failed to reach sustained and widespread impact even after reaching this point.
-We set out to write a guide for those managing the scale up process that specifically focuses on the scale-up process of scale-up is always messy and often protracted, and so many scale-up processes that have seemingly graduated beyond the initial stages of innovation may have important unfinished issues related to scale readiness, like lack of supportive policies, so this guide also deals with how those managing the scale up process should assess and address these gaps in scale readiness.
+We set out to write a guide for those managing the scale up process that specifically focuses on the scale-up process from this point forward - what we call the "advanced stages" of scale-up.
+We know that the process of scale-up is always messy and often protracted, and so many scale-up processes that have seemingly graduated beyond the initial stages of innovation may have important unfinished issues related to scale readiness, like lack of supportive policies, so this guide also deals with how those managing the scale up process should assess and address these gaps in scale readiness.

-I.2 Framing the issue of scale-up
+1.2 Framing the issue of scale-up